Using the Autler-Townes and ac Stark effects to optically tune the frequency of indistinguishable single-photons from an

 One way to increase the effective radiation rate $\gamma_X$ relative to $\gamma_B$ is to use the Purcell effect afforded by a cavity with an enhanced density of optical states (near)-resonant with the $\ket{X}$-$\ket{G}$ transition.
 To be concrete, we can consider a single-mode cavity with bosonic operators $[a,a^{\dagger}]=1$, QD-cavity coupling rate $g$, which couples to the $\ket{X}$ exciton with a Hamiltonian term

-and has photon decay rate (spectral full width at half maximum) $\kappa$.
+and has photon decay rate (spectral full width at half maximum) $\kappa$, which should satisfy $\kappa \ll E_B$ to ensure the biexciton transition is not also broadened.
 Then, in the bad cavity (weak coupling) limit that $g/\kappa \ll 1$, the cavity mode can be adiabatically eliminated, and the result is that the spontaneous emission rate $\gamma_X$ is increased by a factor $\gamma_X \rightarrow (1+F_P)\gamma_X$, where

 and $\gamma_0$ is the bare $\gamma_X$ before any cavity enhancement.